US and Iran dig in and ramp up threats as war rages with no end in sight

-DUBAI, United Arab Emirates (AP) — Iran’s attacks on regional oil infrastructure and pledges to choke off maritime traffic left markets on edge Tuesday as the United States promised blistering new strikes.
-The war entered its 11th day with no end in sight as its effects were felt across the region and beyond.
+DUBAI, United Arab Emirates (AP) — Iran’s attacks on oil infrastructure and pledges to choke off a vital waterway left markets on edge Tuesday as the United States promised blistering new strikes.
+The war entered its 11th day with no end in sight as its effects were felt across the Middle East and beyond.

-Iran launched new attacks Israel and Gulf Arab countries, and Israel — America’s key ally in the fight — launched more airstrikes on Tehran and in Lebanon, where it is battling the Iran-backed Hezbollah.
+Iran launched new attacks against Israel and Gulf Arab countries, while Israel carried out waves of airstrikes on Iran and Lebanon, where it is battling Hezbollah militants.

+Residents of Tehran said they had experienced some of the heaviest strikes of the war, leading to electricity cuts in many neighborhoods of the capital.
+One resident said his area shook for a half hour from strikes overnight and into Tuesday.

+A 27-year-old mother of a toddler said she witnessed a residential building get hit.
+She and others reached by The Associated Press spoke on condition of anonymity to prevent reprisals.
+Tens of thousands of Iranians have sought shelter in the countryside.

 Death toll rises in the Gulf